ErniW/Arduino-distance-sensors-comparison/README.md

 ### Notes:
 - *URM09 communicates via i2c.
 It also has its analog equivalent available to purchase.*
 - *URM09 has built-in temperature sensor.*
+- *URM09 has very large measurement angle, but not as high as other DFRobot mentioned here.*

 ## DFRobot Gravity URM37 v5
 https://wiki.dfrobot.com/URM37_V5.0_Ultrasonic_Sensor_SKU_SEN0001_